geektrust/coding-problem-artefacts/Java/README.md

 }
 ```

-And you compile & run it with following commands
+We build and run the solution by using the following commands

 ```
 javac <path_of_package>/Geektrust.java